 One of my favorite experiences from the week was a tour hour ‘hang’ with a mother and calf.
 You often see the baby whales first as they have to come up for air more often than their mothers.
 The mother was just chilling at the bottom of the seas floor whilst the calf would come up to the top for a breath and then come check us out before returning back to its mother.
 Its almost like a ‘beam me up’ moment as the calf goes up and down as they can only hold their breath for 5-10 minutes whilst the mother can hold their breath for 30-40 minutes.
 Definitely a must do experience.

-Off the Beaten Path Destinations in Europe
+Best Off the Beaten Path Places to Visit in Europe

 Contributed by David & Faye from Delve Into Europe